ajaypratap63/Plugin/README.md

 element-by-element in the Abaqus/Python kernel, this step scales poorly with mesh size and becomes the practical limiting factor for high-resolution or batch RVE studies.
-This report documents the design and development of an Abaqus/CAE plug-in, built around a custom Abaqus GUI Toolkit (AFX) dialog and a generalized kernel-side extraction module, that automates this averaging step for arbitrary field-output variables.
+This report documents the design and development of an Abaqus/CAE plug-in, built around a custom Abaqus GUI and a generalized kernel-side extraction module, that automates this averaging step for arbitrary field-output variables.
 The central contribution is a shift from the conventional element-by-element / node-by-node Python loop to Abaqus's bulkDataBlocks interface, which returns field data for an entire output request as contiguous NumPy-compatible arrays.
 Combined with vectorised